 This accounts for the phenomenon of visiting a website on, say Hawaiian Vacations, and suddenly ads for Hawaii start appearing wherever you go online.
 If you don’t mind companies compiling records of your Internet activities for their own use, this might not sound so bad.
 But if you are interested in protecting your privacy, blocking ads, and the invisible web trackers they may carry with them is imperative.

-Now that we have looked at why you want to block ads, let’s look at the types of ad blockers available.
+Now that we have looked at why you want to block ads, let’s look at the best ad blockers we have reviewed so far.

 Types of Ad Blockers